gauravchl/react-simple-sidenav/README.md

 ------|------ | -------------
-style | object | Style for root element navStyle | object | Style for nav element showNav | boolean | Control whether to open or close side navigation onShowNav | function | Trigger when navigation opens onHideNav | function | Trigger when navigation close title      | node | Will display on top titleStyle | object | Styles for title items      | [node] | Array of items in navigation list below the title itemStyle  | object | Styles for item itemHoverStyle | object | Hover style for item children  | node | Content of navigation.
+style | object | Style for root element navStyle | object | Style for nav element titleStyle | object | Styles for title itemStyle  | object | Styles for item itemHoverStyle | object | Hover style for item title      | node | Will display on top items      | [node] | Array of items in navigation list below the title showNav | boolean | Control whether to open or close side navigation openFromRight | boolean | This opens navigation from right side of the window, default is false (from left side). onShowNav | function | Trigger when navigation opens onHideNav | function | Trigger when navigation close children  | node | Content of navigation.
 If supplying children to SideNav, title and items will be ignore and replaced by children